gautam7-github/Weathy/weathy/README.md

 #### Made Using

 -   Flutter 2.2
--   geolocator for location data
+-   location for location data
 -   OpenWeatherMap API for weather data
 -   GetX for state management
 -   http for requests